AdaCore/stable_sloc/README.md

 root table is considered to be an entry, the key being its unique identifier.
 Each entry consist of the following fields

-- `purpose` (optional), a string defining the purpose of the entry.
-  This allows grouping multiple entries, for various tools and purposes in a single file.
-It is optional, and if not present the entry will always be active.

 - `annotations`, an array of tables.
 Used to provide context for the entry.
   Interpretation is left to the tool.